|Part of the Powerbase Brexit Portal.|

 Further reports in 2012 and 2014 argued respectively for more parliamentary scrutiny of EU legislation, and for limiting the powers of the European Parliament - a body held to represent a ‘failed experiment in pan-European democracy’.

 The Eurozone Crisis

-Since 2010, Open Europe have published reports consistently arguing against EU bail-outs for struggling debtor states.
+Since 2010, Open Europe has published reports consistently arguing against EU bail-outs for struggling debtor states.
 A 2010 report argued that EU leaders should either let Greece default on their repayments, or go to the IMF for a bail-out.
-Similarly in the case of Ireland, another report from the same year argued that there is a ‘big risk that [EU bail-out] loans won’t solve anything at all’.
+Similarly, in the case of Ireland, another report from the same year argued that there is a ‘big risk that [EU bail-out] loans won’t solve anything at all’.
 In a further 2010 report, Open Europe argued that the eurozone had become a de facto debt union, with member states taking on each other’s liabilities.
 The EU should not, the report argued, turn a de facto debt union into a debt union by law.
 Attracting even deeper criticism was the creation of the ‘European Stability Mechanism’, which the report argued should be rejected on the grounds that it leaves the UK liable for €8bn of loans, should any beneficiary default.
-A trio of 2011 reports argued variously that: the best solution to the Portugese sovereign debt crisis would be a small bail-out combined with large-scale restructuring; that the ECB is over-leveraged and over-exposed to potentially toxic debt; and that the position of Greece within the Eurozone needs to be re-evaluated as further bail-outs are too expensive to be viable.
+A trio of 2011 reports argued variously that: the best solution to the Portuguese sovereign debt crisis would be a small bail-out combined with large-scale restructuring; that the ECB is over-leveraged and over-exposed to potentially toxic debt; and that the position of Greece within the Eurozone needs to be re-evaluated as further bail-outs are too expensive to be viable.